dmitriyllama/SA_Filters/README.md

 Run `main.py`.
 Done!

 ## Multiprocessing
-Please note the `multiprocessed` branch
+Please note the `multiprocessed` branch for a different attempt at the implementation.